reduxjs/reselect/README.md

 ### Q: How do I create a selector that takes an argument?

+A: Keep in mind that selectors can access Redux props, so if your arguments are (or can be made available as) Redux props, you can use that functionality.
+[See here](#accessing-react-props-in-selectors) for details.

-A: Reselect doesn't have built-in support for creating selectors that accepts arguments, but here are some suggestions for implementing similar functionality...
+Otherwise, Reselect doesn't have built-in support for creating selectors that accepts arguments, but here are some suggestions for implementing similar functionality...

 If the argument is not dynamic you can use a factory function: